erfianugrah/video-resizer/docs/configuration/aws-s3-authentication.md

 Presigned URL authentication generates AWS Signature Version 4 signatures as query parameters directly in the URL.
 This method doesn't require Cloudflare Origin Authentication and can be used in more flexible deployment scenarios.

+For detailed implementation details including caching strategy, integration with Cloudflare Media Transformation, and monitoring, see [Presigned URL Guide](./presigned-url-guide.md).

 ### Configuration Example

 ```json